CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = Why do the podcast episode and archive pages just look like my default blog pages? =

 On the plugin's settings page (Podcast > Settings) you can opt to use the plugin's built-in templates - they will ensure that your podcast is displayed correctly.
 They are not guaranteed to fit in with every theme, but you can simply create your own page templates to override them.
-To do this, disable the use of the built-in templates and copy the 'archive-podcast.php' and 'single-podcast.php' files from the plugin's 'templates' directory and paste them in your theme's root folder - from ther eyou can edit them to display the content however you wish.
+To do this, disable the use of the built-in templates and copy the 'archive-podcast.php' and 'single-podcast.php' files from the plugin's 'templates' directory and paste them in your theme's root folder - from there you can edit them to display the content however you wish.

 = Why don't I see the media player when I view the individual episode pages? =